 Your presentation should include practical tips and advice.
 Here’s a possible format, although telling this to interpreters is a bit like teaching grandma to suck eggs:

-Recorded presentations are due by 15th December (if you're talking live, obviously I don't need a video in advance).
+Recorded presentations are due by 15th December please (if you're talking live, obviously I don't need a video in advance).

 Find a PDF download with all this info here.